marvsoto/pokechallenge/README.md

 - Remove a Pokémon from my list.
 - Save my favorite Pokémon even if I refresh my page.

+### Required

+- Functional Components
+- React Hooks
+- At least one custom hook
+- Redux
+- Style your components with styled-components

 ### Instructions

+- *npm start* to run the project
-- Create a branch with the following structure challenge/yourName or challenge_your_name
+- Create a branch with the following structure **challenge/yourName** or **challenge_your_name**
--
+- Enjoy the challenge!